openpnp/openpnp/DetectCircularSymmetry.md

 ## Nozzle Tip Calibration
 ![Nozzle Tip Calibration](https://user-images.githubusercontent.com/9963310/115760425-a51aef00-a3a1-11eb-867e-81e44b260686.png)

 **Vision Diameter**: Must be set to the physical diameter of the feature you want to detect.
 Typically, a feature at the very point of the nozzle tip.
 Either the outer diameter or the air bore.
-In the future, this could also be used to control Hough circle diameters or circle masks etc.

 The **maxDistance** property is automatically derived from the already present **Offset Threshold**.